apache/shardingsphere-doc/community/content/contribute/test-engine.en.md

     <row data-node="db_0.t_order" values="2001, 20, init" />
 </dataset>
 ```
-so far, all config files are ready, we just need to launch the corresponding test case. we don't need to modify any Java code, just need to fill some config files.
+so far, all config files are ready, we just need to launch the corresponding test case. we don't need to modify any Java code, just set up some config files.
 this will reduce the difficulty for ShardingSphere testing

 ## Notice